Arsenal and Manchester United go head to head in the Premier League on Sunday.

 The fixture is one that has been littered by a variety of flashpoints when the sides have met in the past.

-Here, PA takes a look at how this grudge match evolved.
+Here, Press Association Sport takes a look at how this grudge match has developed.

 Old Trafford brawl leads to points deductions